 Babies & Children

 A travel cot and high chair are not provided.
-Please note the cottage sits on a working farm with associated farm traffic, therefore children should be closely supervised in this area.
+Please note the cottage sits on a working farm with associated farm traffic, therefore children should be closely supervised in this area at all times.

 Sorry, dogs are not permitted at Steward's Cottage.